graphiti-api/graphiti/guides/concepts/backends-and-models.md

     scope[:sort] = { name: direction }
   end

-  # 'scope' here is out hash
+  # 'scope' here is our hash
   # We pass it to Backend.query, and return Models
   def resolve(scope)
     results = Backend.query(scope)